leeyunfai/TravelPALS/README.md

 https://drive.google.com/file/d/1wzHS-l8j2itULUZ9t3fBU88SDpxwYbG8/view?usp=sharing

-This project was completed successfully as part of the requirement for Nanyang Technological University's MA2079 Engineering Innovation and Design (EID) course.
+This project was completed successfully as part of the requirement for Nanyang Technological University's MA2079 Engineering Innovation and Design (EID) course, with an A+ Grade.

 **Disclaimer : The source code that was used to implement the coursework project is no longer maintained.
 There may be errors or bugs that did not exist at the time of creation.**